 Boat paints must withstand both low and high temperatures and be UV-resistant.
-The water and abrasion resistance of clear lacquers for boats must also be even more effective and offer more protection than regular clear lacquers.
+The water and abrasion resistance of clear varnishes for boats must also be even more effective and offer more protection than regular clear varnish.
 In contrast to coloured lacquers, clear varnishes are transparent and thus preserve the natural colour, structure and beauty of wood on boats and yachts.
 Specially developed clear varnishes are available to match the many different types of wood.
 Discover our wide range of 1 and 2-component clear varnishes, clear varnishes for hard wood, for interior and exterior coatings, high-gloss and satin-finish clear varnish, parquet varnish & boat oil from International, Hempel, Le Tonkinois, Epifanes, Star Brite and Owatrol.

 1-component clear varnish or 2-component clear varnish

 Some clear varnishes consist of one or two components (base and hardener).
 The type of clear varnish you should use for your boat depends on the type of wood.
 Wood varies depending on how much moisture it contains.
 A 1-component clearcoat is more suitable for heavyduty wood, such as in carvel planking, or clinker planking constructions, as it is more elastic than a 2-component clearcoat.
 When using 2-component clear coats on wood or areas where there is a lot of movement, the likelihood of flaking and cracking is high.
 Hard 2-component clear coats are ideal for areas subject to high wear, such as skirting boards, hatch edges or walkways.